LightningOnOmnilayer/api.doc/source/includes/_htlc.md

 ### Simple Type -100401 Protocol

 Pay an invoice.
-This protocol is the first step of a payment, which seeks a full path of nodes, decide which path is the optimistic one, in terms of hops, node's histroy service quility, and fees.
+This protocol firstly seeks a full path of nodes, decides which path is the optimistic one, in terms of hops, node's histroy service quility, and fees.
+Then it construct an HTLC and pay to the payee who creates the invoice.

 ### Websocket Request: Message Type -100401